rayan-rtx/repo-for-testing/README.md

 ### Special User Rules

 The primary administrator account is protected.
-User ID 1 cannot be updated or deleted.
+User ID 1 cannot be updated or deleted :

 ```php
 if ($targetUser->id == 1) {